opensource-compliance-gh/plus-messenger-gpl/README.md

 # Chapter 12: Verify all of it yourself

 Nothing here asks for trust.
 Roughly ten minutes, start to finish.
+Step 1 checks [Finding 1](#chapter-3-finding-1-the-published-source-stopped-in-2017), steps 2 and 3 check [Finding 3](#chapter-5-finding-3-the-app-contains-code-that-has-never-been-published) and [Finding 3b](#finding-3b-what-the-unpublished-code-actually-does), and step 4 checks the citations behind [Finding 5](#chapter-7-finding-5-this-is-a-written-policy-not-an-oversight) and [Finding 6](#chapter-8-finding-6-october-2025-when-the-stated-reason-collided-with-reality).
+What these steps do **not** cover is stated at the end.

 **1. The commit history**